chung-leong/react-seq/README.md

 You will find the `eslintConfig` section in your project's `package.json` if it was created using **Create React App**.

 ## Jest configuration

+Add the following to your project's `package.json` so Jest would transpile the library:

 ```json
   "jest": {